-- 27. Defendant's advertising and marketing of the Products is therefore false and misleading.
-L'Oreal prominently advertises on the front label of the Products that they contain "collagen" that "restore [the] skin's cushion" and "smooth wrinkles."
-Therefore, consumers reasonably expect that the Products will, in fact, provide skin-firming and anti-aging benefits. - 28.
-Defendant's misrepresentations and/or omissions violate consumers' reasonable expectations and, as alleged herein, New York and California's consumer protection statutes. - 29.
-Defendant as a worldwide leader in beauty and skin care products knew (or, at the very least, should have known) that the Products' express representations were false, deceptive, and misleading. - 30.
+- 26. To create "vegan collagen," human genes that code for collagen are added to the genetic structure of bacteria or modified yeasts.
+The yeast or bacteria then starts to produce the building blocks of human collagen.
+Typically pepsin, a digestive enzyme is added to help structure the collagen molecules to mimic the exact structure of human collagen.
+Resultingly, "vegan collagen" is too large to penetrate the skin and provide any antiaging benefits.
+14 - 27.
+Defendant's advertising and marketing of the Products is therefore false and misleading.
+Algenist prominently advertises on the front label of the Products that they contain "collagen" and/or "vegan collagen" that provides "advanced anti-aging" benefits.
+Therefore, consumers reasonably expect that the Products will, in fact, provide anti-aging benefits. - 28.
+Defendant's misrepresentations and/or omissions violate consumers' reasonable expectations and, as alleged herein, New York's consumer protection statutes. - 29.
+Defendant, as a leader in beauty and skin care products, knew (or, at the very least, should have known) that the Products' express representations were false, deceptive, and misleading. - 30.
 Defendant employs professional cosmetic chemists and microbiologists to create and test the chemical formulas for the Products.
-Therefore, Defendant knew or should have known that the Products are incapable of smoothing wrinkles and restoring the skin's cushion as warranted. - 31.
-On information and belief, Defendant did know that the Products were ineffective and unable to live up to their labeling claims, but chose to include the representations anyway because those labeling claims allow Defendant to sell the Products at a price premium compared to products that do not contain such claims. - 32.
-Had Defendant not made these false, misleading, and deceptive representations, Plaintiffs and Class Members would not have purchased the Products or, at minimum, would not have paid as much as they did for such products.
-Thus, Plaintiffs and Class Members suffered an injury in fact and lost money or property as result of Defendant's wrongful conduct.
+Therefore, Defendant knew or should have known that the Products are incapable of providing the anti-aging benefits as warranted.